 GDPR stands for the General Data Protection Regulation.
 The GDPR is the new European Union (“EU”) law that regulates the personal data of individuals in the EU.
-It will replace the EU Data Protection Directive, the EU’s current privacy law, which has been in place since 1995.
+It replaces the EU Data Protection Directive, the EU’s current privacy law, which was been in place since 1995.
 The GDPR harmonises data protection law across Europe and introduces sweeping changes that require companies to make significant updates to their privacy and security policies and practices.

 Instructure is committed to helping our customers comply with GDPR.

-The GDPR will become enforceable on May 25, 2018.
-At that time, companies are legally required to comply with the GDPR.
+The GDPR became enforceable on May 25, 2018.
+From that time, companies are legally required to comply with the GDPR.

 WHAT DOES THE GDPR APPLY TO?

 GDPR applies to the personal data of individuals in the EU.
 Personal data is defined as any type of information that identifies or can be linked to an individual.
 In addition to the usual types of personal data (i.e., name, address, phone number), this definition can also include information such as an IP address or device identifier.
 The GDPR requires entities to handle personal data in specific ways and gives individuals new rights related to the processing of their personal data, among other obligations.